 Also, keep a lookout for available islands and plots of land - the perfect opportunity to build your own cottage country getaway.

 Things to Do in Gravenhurst

 As the Gateway to Muskoka, Gravenhurst is packed full of attractions representative of this beautiful and fascinating region.

-Gravenhurst was also the main departure point for travellers making their way across the water to various holiday homes and cabins.
+Gravenhurst was also the main departure point for travelers making their way across the water to various holiday homes and cabins.
 One legacy of this history is the historic ships that still depart from the Muskoka Wharf.
-Named Segwin and Wenonah, these are some of the oldest functioning steam ships in North America.
+Named Segwin and Wenonah, these are some of the oldest functioning steamships in North America.

 Some other notable sites and attractions in and around Gravenhurst include: